ThomasBenoitNDP/An_ERC721_Token/Documentation.md

 |_investment|uint256|
 **Function: Training the army of your country.
 Each invested gold generates one soldier**

-# IV.
-Fonctions du standard ERC-721
+# IV. specific ERC-721 functions

 ## Transfer - read
 |name |type |description